ianchanning/fpl-dominator/README.md

 python -m venv .venv
 source .venv/bin/activate

-# 2. Install our required package manager and libraries
-pip install uv
+# 2. Install the project in editable mode (this also installs dependencies)
-uv pip install pandas pyomo click
+uv pip install -e .

+# 3. (Optional) For cleaner output, set PYTHON_GIL=0 in your shell config (e.g., ~/.bashrc)
+#    echo 'export PYTHON_GIL=0' >> ~/.bashrc
+#    source ~/.bashrc
 ```

 ---

 ## THE COMMAND DECK (`bamf` CLI)

-All operations are now channeled through our master command-line interface, `bamf.py`.
+All operations are now channeled through our master command-line interface, `bamf`.
 This is the one and only entry point you need.

 **Available Commands:**